MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 2. Add a prefix header to your Xcode project, as follows.
    First, find your Prefix Header file: Under **Project Settings**, click the **Build Settings** tab.

-3. In the Search field in the upper right, search for "Prefix Header".
+3. In the **Search** field in the upper right, search for "Prefix Header".

-4. If the Prefix Header row is empty, create a new C header file in your project, called `pch.h`, and point the build setting to it.
+4. If the **Prefix Header** row found by the search is empty, create a new C header file in your project, called `pch.h`, and point the build setting to it.

-   If the Prefix Header row is not empty, open the listed file, and then add the following code into the Prefix Header file:
+   If the **Prefix Header** row found by the search is not empty, open the listed file, and then add the following code into the Prefix Header file:

 ```cpp
 #ifdef __cplusplus